This may be the best Thailand eSIM for travelers [My review]

 What is dtac Happy Tourist eSIM

-Happy Tourist SIM has been around quite some time now and is definitely one of the best selling tourist SIM in Thailand (they claim it to be No.1 tourist SIM but cannot be confirmed).
+Happy Tourist SIM has been around quite some time now and is definitely one of the best selling tourist SIM cards in Thailand (they claim it to be No.1 tourist SIM but cannot be confirmed).

 You can find the physical SIM card version in all major airports in Thailand including Suvarnabhumi Airport (BKK), Don Mueang International Airport, and Phuket International Airport.